cmfeng/CSE599_Class_Project/README.md

 * numpy
 * statsmodels

-Here are two ways to install packages:
+Here are two ways to install Bokeh packages:

 #### 1. If you are already an Anaconda user, you can simply run the command: